Learn what client onboarding is and discover what should be included in an effective new client onboarding process.

 Setting Clear Expectations

-The primary objectives of client onboarding is setting expectations, establishing boundaries, communicating process, and providing education.
+The primary objectives of client onboarding are setting expectations, establishing boundaries, communicating process, and providing education.

 When setting expectations, you need to communicate: